The phase transition in site percolation on pseudo-random graphs: Proofs

 \subsection{Proofs of Theorems \ref{th2} and \ref{th3}}

 The proofs of Theorems \ref{th2} and \ref{th3} are based on the same lemma we present and prove next.
 Observe that in an $(n,d,\lambda)$-graph $G=(V,E)$, every vertex subset $S$ expands itself outside by at most the factor of $d$.
-The assumption $\lambda/d\le \delta$ we put on the eigenvalue ratio is fairly mild and cannot guarantee such expansion for {\em all sets}.
+The assumption $\lambda/d\le \delta$ we put on the eigenvalue ratio is fairly mild (indeed, best pseudo-random graphs are known to satisfy $\lambda=\Theta(\sqrt{d})$, see, e.g., \cite{KS06}), and cannot guarantee such expansion for {\em all sets}.
 The key lemma below asserts that sets $S\subset V$ of relevant size $|S|=\Theta(n/d)$, not expanding themselves by nearly the factor of $d$, are very rare in $G$ even under this weak eigenvalue ratio assumption, and thus are unlikely to fall into a random subset $R$ of size proportional to $n/d$.

-\begin{lemma} For every $0<\alpha_0\le 1/2$, $0<c\le 1/3$ there exists $\delta>0$ such that the following is true.
+\begin{lemma} For every $0<\alpha_0<1$, $0<c\le 1/3$ there exists $\delta>0$ such that the following is true.
 Let $G=(V,E)$ be an $(n,d,\lambda)$-graph.
 Assume that $d=o(n)$ and $\frac{\lambda}{d}<\delta$.
 Let $p\le \frac{2}{d}$.
 Form a random subset $R\subseteq V$ by including each vertex $v\in V$ in $R$ independently and with probability $p$.
 Then \whp\ $R$ does not contain a set $S$ with $|S|=m$, $\frac{cn}{d}\le m\le \frac{n}{3d}$, such that $|N_G(S)|< (1-\alpha_0)\left(dm-\frac{d^2m^2}{2n}\right)$. \end{lemma}